 The homes in this collection, while they may not meet the Websters or Wikipedia definition of “Tiny House” do in fact all have qualities, sizes and successful execution of the financially conservative, maximization of free energy along with reduced carbon footprint goals that are the heart of the movement.

-We hope you find something here that will work for your life and goals.
+We hope you find a tiny house plan here that will work for your life and goals.
 If you’d like to make a customization to any of our modern home designs, just let us know!